Dr. Neda Shahidi

 Team

 Zahra Yousefi Darani, PhD (yousefi(at)dpz(dot)eu) is a postdoc with the team.
+She is passionate about the mathematical modeling of behavior in both freely behaving and task-engaged animals.
 She is now working on understanding how naturalistic decisions are made and when they occur.
 She earned her bachelor's degree in biology and her master's degree in physiology from the University of Isfahan, Iran.
 Zahra pursued a PhD in cognitive neuroscience at SISSA in Trieste, Italy, then began her first postdoctoral position at DPZ and her second position and the University of Göttingen.

 Alumni